-134 Unadjusted for RECs supplied by an ARES to their retail customers pursuant to Section 1-75(c)(1)(H)(i) of the IPA Act (see Section 3.6 for an explanation of this provision).
+139 Unadjusted for RECs supplied by an ARES to their retail customers pursuant to Section 1-75(c)(1)(H)(i) of the IPA Act (see Section 3.6 for an explanation of this provision).

-135 The 2010 LTPPAs and 2017-2019 Forward Procurements featured fixed annual delivery volumes.
+$^{^{140}}$ The 2010 LTPPAs and 2017-2019 Forward Procurements featured fixed annual delivery volumes.
 Other solar programs and procurements factor in a 0.5% annual degradation rate for REC deliveries.
 RECs under contract decline over time due to both that degradation and contract terms ending.

-136 On October 18, 2023, the Agency was notified that three of six selected Coal to Solar REC Contracts had been terminated.
-Due to the lateness of this notification the RPS portfolio in this Chapter has not been updated to reflect those terminations, but will be for the final Plan after ICC approval.
+141 On October 18, 2023, the Agency was notified that three of six selected Coal to Solar REC Contracts had been terminated.
+Due to the lateness of and this notification the RPS portfolio in this Chaptertable has not been updated to reflect those terminations, but will be for the final Plan after ICC approval that reduction in Coal to Solar RECs.